Get Involved & Learn More

 - Learn More has resources for environmental news, programs, organizations, and government agencies.

-Click here for environmental career web sites recommended by the Career Development Office.
+Click here for environmental career web sites recommended by the Career Education Office.

 Greenpeace interns perform a variety of tasks, depending on location, year, and interests surrounding environmental protection-- these include student networking, action units, grassroots organizing, oceans, forests, IT, and fundraising.
 Internships take place in San Francisco, Chicago, New York and Washington D.C.